11 Feb What Does a Live-In Carer Do?

 3. Nasra takes care of Arlene

 My specialism is dementia care so I’m working with Arlene who’s experiencing quite complex dementia symptoms now.
 It can be very draining working one-to-one like this because you have to constantly repeat yourself and often Arlene doesn’t know who I am or why I’m in her home.
 There are small breakthroughs, though, that make it all worthwhile.
-Last week I found a number of highly coloured finger goods that Arlene loves, so I can be sure she’s eating and drinking regularly.
+Last week I found a number of highly coloured finger foods that Arlene loves, so I can be sure she’s eating and drinking regularly.

 FHHC Provides Live-In Carers for Elderly Clients